 Assessing Future Learning as Part of a Sequenced Secondary Curriculum - Rethinking formative assessment

-Redefining how the curriculum is designed, implemented and assessed are necessary as part of a new emphasis on 'the quality of education' in the new draft OFSTED handbook for schools.
+Redefining how the curriculum is designed, implemented and assessed are necessary as part of a new emphasis on 'the quality of education' in the new OFSTED handbook for schools published on May 14th 2019.
 The focus as far as assessment is concerned is on how assessment informs to what extent knowledge is embedded and is used fluently and assists teachers in producing clear next steps for pupils.

 This course focuses on how teachers can build on what already works well and enhance their formative assessment strategies to ensure that the teacher encourages pupils to reflect on their own learning, broaden their understanding and be ready for new or deeper experiences.
 We look at the growing body of evidence that suggests that assessment with the learner using effective dialogue and modelling has a dramatic impact on progress and achievement.